galaxyproject/training-material/topics/digital-humanities/tutorials/grobid/tutorial.md

 {: .agenda}

 # What is GROBID?
-GROBID stands for **G**ene**R**ation of **BI**bliographic **D**ata.
+GROBID stands for **G**ene**R**ation **O**f **BI**bliographic **D**ata.
 It is a text mining library for large-scale extraction of bibliographical metadata.

 # Why use GROBID on Galaxy?
 Galaxy is an open-source data analysis platform.
-Using GROBID on Galaxy gives you access to 4000+ further tools to work with from within - all without programming skills.
+Using GROBID on Galaxy gives you access to 4000+ tools to work with - all without programming skills.
 Moreover, Galaxy allows you to leverage high-performance computing (HPC) resources from within your browser.
 This is particularly useful, if you are working on large amounts of texts.

-If your texts are not machine-readable, you could use Tesseract directly from within Galaxy or perform other tasks after having run GROBID without leaving the platform.
+If your texts are not machine-readable, you could use Tesseract directly from within Galaxy or perform further text-mining tasks or visualise your results after having run GROBID.
+All directly on Galaxy.
+You can chain different tools into [workflows](https://gxy.io/GTN:T00151) that you can easily rerun, allowing you to easily automate your analysis steps.

 Additionally, [FAIR](https://galaxyproject.org/fair/) and reproducible research are at the core of what we do.
-Galaxy supports best practices in [Research Data Management](https://gxy.io/GTN:T00575) through all steps of the research data life-cycle and makes reproducibility a built-in default.
+Galaxy supports best practices in [Research Data Management](https://gxy.io/GTN:T00575) through all steps of the research data life-cycle and makes reproducibility a built-in default to support your research.

 # Get started in Galaxy